notisalomon/notisalomon/README.md

 - 👋 Hi, I’m Labi, a DevOps Engineer.
-- 👀 I’m interested in Python, Frontend (especially Angular), Docker and AWS.
+- 👀 I’m interested in Python, Angular, Docker and Cloud.
-- 🌱 I’m currently working on following topics: Networks, Cloud, (Web-)Servers, Ansible and more.
+- 🌱 I’m currently working on following topics: Networks, Cloud, Servers, Ansible and Authentication.
-- 💞️ I’m looking to collaborate on applications.
+- 💞️ I’m looking to collaborate on new applications.
-- 📫 How to reach me sulejmani.labinot@gmail.com
+- 📫 How to reach out to me: sulejmani.labinot@gmail.com

 <!---
 notisalomon/notisalomon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.